vismaml/hiring/image-service/README.md

 #### Questions
 - How would you horizontally scale your service?
 - If we wanted to store the images for further processing - how and where would you store them?
+- What would you change to support rasterization of PDFs?